TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_12_Troubleshooting_Playbook.md

 ## Walking the Engine

-When something is wrong, walk like this every time:
+Always walk in this order:

-Reality → Account → Persistence → Correlation → Identity → Access → UI
+Reality → Account → Memory → Correlation → Identity → Access → UI

-At each step, ask:
+At each step ask:

 Is this still true?